PooyaRaki/microservice-example/services/b-service/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you must add the following environment variables to your .env file.

 `NODE_ENV`
-The environment that we are running the application in e.g, `production`, `development`
+The environment that we are running the application in e.g. `production`, `development`

 `APP_SERVICE_QUEUE`
 The name of `QueueB` queue

 `APP_SERVICE_URL`
-The address of `QueueB` rabbitMQ server e.g, `amqp://user:pass@127.0.0.1:5672`
+The address of `QueueB` rabbitMQ server e.g. `amqp://user:pass@127.0.0.1:5672`

 `BROKER_SERVICE_QUEUE`
 The name of `Broker` queue

 `BROKER_SERVICE_URL`
-The address of `Broker` rabbitMQ server e.g, `amqp://user:pass@127.0.0.1:5672`
+The address of `Broker` rabbitMQ server e.g. `amqp://user:pass@127.0.0.1:5672`

 ## Installation
 <br />